alessandrodemela/myCOVID19VaccineAnalysis/README.md

 # COVID-19 Vaccine Analysis Report
 Repository for my personal analysis of COVID-19 vaccination campaign in Italy

 The application can be run via `streamlit run vaccine.py`.
-Make sure you have `streamlit` [installed](https://streamlit.io/#install).
+Make sure you have `streamlit` package [installed](https://streamlit.io/#install).

 Otherwise, the application can be seen at this [link](https://share.streamlit.io/alessandrodemela/mycovid19vaccineanalysis/main/vaccine.py).

-The application directly downloads data from [here](https://github.com/italia/covid19-opendata-vaccini) via `pandas`.
+The application directly collects data from [here](https://github.com/italia/covid19-opendata-vaccini).

 Description of the repository
 * `aree` directory contains data of regional maps;